rlk/site/courses/csc3102/project1.md

 	- For example, given the following input:

-			G E A !
-U !
-X T ! !
-I G E R ! ! ! ! !
-S !
+			GEA!U!XT!!IGER!!!!!S!

 		The program will produce this output

-			A E G T E G I R U X
+			AEGTEGIRUX

 - (10 points) Code quality matters!
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
-An appropriate level of in line comments is necessary to communicate function.
+An appropriate level of in line comments are necessary to communicate function.
 Points will be deducted for inconsistently formatted or undocumented code.

 - (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog1` directory, using the procedure described in [project 0](project0.html).
 Remember to include your name and your LSU email address.